-SRCE (Source): Press to switch between AM, FM, or XM[TM] (if equipped) radio, CD, DVD (if equipped), HDD (if equipped), auxiliary input jack, and USB (if equipped).
+SRCE (Source): Press to switch between AM, FM, or SiriusXM[TM] (if equipped) radio, CD, DVD (if equipped), HDD (if equipped), auxiliary input jack, and USB (if equipped). \land or \nRightarrow / \lor (Previous/Next): Press to go to the previous or next radio station stored as a favorite, or the previous or next track of a CD.

-Press to interact with the Bluetooth[®] system.
+Press to interact with the Bluetooth® system.
 See Bluetooth on page 7-35 for more information.

-- $+ \subseteq -$ (Volume): Press to increase or to decrease the volume. - Push to Talk): Press and release to silence the vehicle speakers only.
++ <□ - (Volume): Press to increase or to decrease the volume.

+- \mathscr{C} / \mathbb{W}{Σ} (Mute/Speech Recognition/ Push to Talk): Press and release to silence the vehicle speakers only.
 The audio of the wireless and wired headphones, if the vehicle has these features, do not mute.
-Press and release P/W again, to turn the sound on. - For vehicles with a navigation system, press and hold E / ⋈ for two seconds to initiate speech recognition.
+Press and release \mathscr{C} / \mathbb{W}{Σ} again, to turn the sound on. - For vehicles with a navigation system, press and hold C / ψ2 for two seconds to initiate speech recognition.
 See "Speech Recognition" in the navigation manual for more information.

-- For vehicles without a navigation system, press and hold E / ⋈⟨ for two seconds to interact with OnStar® or Bluetooth.
-See OnStar Overview on page 14-1 or Bluetooth on page 7-35 for more information about these features. - For vehicles with a navigation system, OnStar, or Bluetooth, press and hold E / ↳ for two seconds and say "hands free" to interact with OnStar or Bluetooth.
-See OnStar Overview on page 14-1 or Bluetooth on page 7-35 for more information about these features.
+- For vehicles without a navigation system, press and hold C / ⊮ for two seconds to interact with OnStar® or Bluetooth.
+See OnStar Overview on page 14-1 or Bluetooth on page 7-35 for more information about these features. - For vehicles with a navigation system, OnStar, or Bluetooth, press and hold \mathscr{C} / ψ{Σ}^{L} for two seconds and say "hands free" to interact with OnStar or Bluetooth.
+See the OnStar Overview, or Bluetooth on page 7-35 for more information about these features.